 Confirmation samples were also shipped for off-site laboratory radionuclide analysis of americium-241, tritium, isotopic uranium, isotopic plutonium, strontium-90, and gamma-emitting radionuclides.
 Excavation continued for radionuclides to achieve residential SALs unless deeper excavation could not be performed because of safety and/or the practical limitations of slope lay-back requirements.
+Plates 2 through 8 show the areal extents and depths of the excavations within each enclosure and excavation area.
+These plates clearly show where the excavations were extended laterally and vertically on the basis of field-screening and laboratory analysis results to meet cleanup levels.
+The plates also show locations where confirmation sample results exceeded cleanup screening levels and additional excavation was required.
 The confirmation samples collected in each enclosure are listed in Table 5.0-2.

 During the course of this investigation, 187 confirmation samples representing the extent of excavation were collected from 181 locations within the excavated trenches; NMED collected 55 split samples from 55 of these locations.
 Plates 2 through 8 show the confirmation sampling locations.
-Table 5.0-2 presents location and sample coordinates for each of the confirmation and split samples collected at MDA B. Sections 5.1 through 5.7 summarize the confirmation sampling results by enclosure.
+Table 5.0-2 presents location and sample coordinates for each of the confirmation and split samples collected at MDA B. The analyses requested for each sample are presented in Table 5.0-3.
+Sections 5.1 through 5.7 summarize the confirmation sampling results by enclosure.
 All analytical results are presented in Appendix C (on DVDs included with this document).
 The analytical data quality program and results of data validation are discussed in Appendix D. Appendix F describes the field methods used during sampling, and field logbooks documenting sampling activities are presented in Appendix J.

-The need to collect sample material using an excavator bucket as described above increased the potential for loss of VOCs during the sampling process.
+Collection of samples from consolidated material such as tuff inherently results in significant sample disturbance, which can result in VOC loss.
+Therefore, the VOC results for the confirmatory samples are likely biased low.
 The potential for VOC loss should not, however, affect the conclusions of the confirmatory sampling.
-Specifically, the results of the DPT sampling (section 3.4 and Appendix B) did not indicate the presence of substantial amounts of VOCs.
+Specifically, the results of the DPT sampling, pore-gas sampling, VOC monitoring, and waste sampling (sections 3.3.1, 3.4, 4.3.1, and 6.4.3 and Appendixes B and L) did not indicate the presence of substantial amounts of VOCs.
 DPT samples were collected from within the trenches using sealed sampling tubes to minimize VOC loss.
 No VOC results for DPT samples exceeded residential SSLs and only one result was greater than 1 mg/kg.
-Thus, although the confirmatory sampling procedure may have biased the VOC results low, based on the DPT results there appears to be little likelihood for VOCs to have been present in confirmatory samples above residential SSLs.
+Similarly, concentrations of VOCs detected in pore-gas samples and during VOC monitoring did not indicate VOC concentrations exceeded SSLs.
+VOCs were also not detected at high concentrations in samples of waste removed from the trenches, indicating low likelihood of residual contamination above SSLs.
+Thus, although the confirmatory sampling procedure may have biased the VOC results low, based on the DPT, pore-gas, VOC-monitoring, and waste-analysis results there appears to be little likelihood for VOCs to have been present in confirmatory samples above residential SSLs.